FrontendMasters/front-end-handbook-2017/practice/team.md

 A larger web team might include the following roles not shown above:

-* SEO Strategist
+* SEO Strategists
 * DevOps Engineers
-* API Developer
+* API Developers
-* Database Administrator
+* Database Administrators
-* QA Engineer / Testers
+* QA Engineers / Testers

+***

+###### NOTES

+A developer who builds everything was once called a "web master" but as of late these rare and mythical developers are called "full-stack developers".
+A small trend seems to be occurring where a, "full-stack developer" takes on the responsibilities of both a front-end and back-end developer.